 Widowmakers are branches around trees that look dead or broken.
 These fractured branches are usually light-coloured and are difficult to spot, especially in a broad canopy.
 That’s why it can cause accidents and deaths of loggers and tree fellers, hence the name.

-In Australia, one of the most notorious widowmaker trees is the Eucalyptus or Gum tree.
+One of the most notorious widowmaker trees in Australia is the Eucalyptus or Gum tree.
 This tree species can reach a height of up to 40 metres or more, which makes the impact of free-falling branches even more dangerous to people and properties.

-Gum trees are known to break their branches during the drought season or when there’s an insufficient supply of water.
+Gum trees are known to break their branches during drought or when there’s insufficient water supply.
 Severing tree limbs is their mechanism to conserve water and keep themselves healthy – they break off insignificant parts to save the whole tree.

 Fungal diseases and stress may also cause widowmaker branches.
 These factors compromise the health of trees and make the parts brittle and easier to break.

 Any massive object that falls from a height of 40 metres can incur significant damage and injury to anyone and anything below the tree.
 Separate branches may suddenly fall when the wind blows or during tree-cutting and pruning activities—equipment, houses, cars, and other things where widowmaker branches land may suffer irreparable damages.

 Injuries and Deaths

 Accidents may also occur if these broken tree parts fall on people.
 You’re lucky if you only incur minor injuries but seldom does it happen that victims of widowmaker trees survive.
 That’s why it’s called widowmaker because it can create widows out of tree fellers’ wives.